nobleprogterraform/applied-ai-with-python/5-Pandas/5-5-Useful-Methods/useful-methods.md

 ### Useful Methods in Pandas: Part 1 - The `apply` Method

 **Introduction to Series and DataFrame Methods:**
-- In this series of lecture videos, we delve into various specialized methods in Pandas, aimed at enhancing data manipulation skills.
+- we delve into various specialized methods in Pandas, aimed at enhancing data manipulation skills.
 - The series focuses on dividing these methods into manageable topics, with a linked lecture notebook available for easy navigation to specific sections.

 **Overview of the `apply` Method:**